Bangladesh protests: What's next after court cuts quotas? – DW – 07/22/2024

 "We want to see how fast the government is, and whether it reforms quotas for all government jobs or not.
 We will react based on the percentage of quotas the government announces," he added.

 Meanwhile, the student protesters are also demanding justice for those killed during the demonstrations.
-Alam accused political wings of the ruling party of being involved in killing protesters, a charge the government denies.
-Protesters also say they were beaten by police.
+Alam has accused political wings of the ruling party of being involved in the protesters' deaths, a charge the government has denied.
+Protesters have also said they were beaten by police.

 Human rights group Amnesty International said video evidence from clashes last week showed that Bangladesh's security forces had used unlawful force.

 On Monday, representatives of protesting students said they would halt protests for 48 hours, calling for the government to restore internet connectivity and lift the curfew.
-Home Minister Asaduzzaman Khan has told reporters, "normalcy will return within one or two days."
+Home Minister Asaduzzaman Khan told reporters that "normalcy will return within one or two days."

 "In reality, this court decision is not the exit ramp that Dhaka thinks it can be.
-The government appears to be tone deaf and not fully appreciating the depth of the anger in the streets, which has morphed into a rage directed at far more than the quota system," he told DW.
+The government appears to be tone-deaf and not fully appreciating the depth of the anger in the streets, which has morphed into a rage directed at far more than the quota system," he said.

 "If the government maintains its severe clampdown and continues to arrest protest leaders, that will make it tough to keep up the movement.
 And yet, such actions would also further intensify the public anger and grievances, creating another potential powder keg for the government," Kugelmann added.